with additional support from

 Study with scholars who are enriching the landscape of contemporary Judaism.

 (Registration and a light breakfast begin at 8:30 am,

 Book Signing and Sale!

-Authors will be signing books during lunch and books will be available for sale throughout the day!
+Authors will be signing and books will be available for sale throughout the day!

 Charles B. Wang Center - Stony Brook University